FlatLang/Flat/README.md

 __Aim__

-  * Restore the intuitive nature of Object Oriented Programming by reducing the use of conventions.
+  * Restore the intuitive nature of Object Oriented Programming by reducing need for conventions.
   * Include support for clear and concise documentation of code.
   * Increase code reusability.
   * Manage abstraction at a high level without a performance hit.